Here we explain:

 This is set by the UK government at 5% on all home energy bills.
 It’s much lower than the standard 20% which you pay for items in a shop, for example.

-While we hate having to put prices up, sometimes this is also necessary.
+While we hate putting prices up, sometimes this is also necessary.
 When wholesale prices fell in 2020, we cut Standard (Variable) tariff customers' prices by an average of £100 a year.(2)

 So why are wholesale prices going up?

-Increases in bills can also be because of higher taxes and levies imposed by the government on energy companies
+Increases in bills can also be because of higher taxes and levies the government imposes on energy companies.
+Green levies will not be applied whilst the Government Energy Price Guarantee is in place.

 Bills need to cover repairs, replacements and upgrades to the National Grid.
 This is similar to the way rail tickets help to fund upgrades to our railway infrastructure.